ollej/macroquad-introduktion/macroquad-introduction-book-english/src/ch10-particle-explosions.md

 We don't want the squares to just disappear when they are hit by a bullet.
 So now we'll make use of the Macroquad particle system to generate explosions.
-The particle system is used to easily create and draw many small particles on the screen based on a base configuration.
+With the particle system you can easily create and draw many small particles on the screen based on a base configuration.
 In our case the particles will start from the center of the square and move outwards in all directions.
-In a later chapter we will add a texture to the particles to make it look even more like a real explosion.
+In a later chapter we will add a graphical image to the particles to make it look even more like a real explosion.

 ## Implementation